 JoAnn McAllister, PhD

-I think I have been a social activist since the second grade when I socked another little girl who taunted me because I went to the first meeting without a uniform implying that my parents couldn’t afford one.
-It was probably true that week as I am sure they were living week to week on my father’s pay as a tool and die maker.
-But no one was going to put my family down.
-My sense of injustice arose very early and has shown up in more traditional ways since then as a volunteer stuffing envelopes for political campaigns, organizing a local environmental organization, writing one of the first citizen action handbooks for Earth Day, 1970; and participating in a variety of social movements, including Sanctuary, Peace, Food Security, and Domestic Violence.
+My sense of injustice arose very early.
+I think it was second grade when I socked another little girl who taunted me because I didn’t wear the Brownie uniform to my first meeting.
+It was probably true that my parents couldn’t afford the uniform that week living week to week on my father’s paycheck as a tool and die maker.
+I have been engaged in more traditional (and nonviolent) ways since then as a volunteer stuffing envelopes for political campaigns, organizing a local environmental organization, writing one of the first citizen action handbooks for Earth Day, 1970 and participating throughout the 1980s in a variety of social movements, including Sanctuary, Peace, Food Security, and Domestic Violence.
+In the mid 1980s, I met Bill Moyer and others involved with Movement for a New Society and the Social Movement Empowerment Project focused on nonviolent social movement organizing.
+In 2000, I worked with Moyer as a co-author and editor of his Doing Democracy: A MAP for Organizing Successful Social Movements based on his 40 plus years of activism.

-It is this history, in fact, that sent me back to school in to do a master’s program in Culture and Spirituality and again to pursue a PhD in Human Science.
-I needed to know how people and social structures actually changed and found that few organizations had such a theory.
-I think I have a clearer understanding of how change happens now and how I can play an effective role as an individual in change organizations.
-For the last 10 years, I have been teaching graduate students, mostly mid-career people working for non-profits, community organizations, social service agencies, and NGO, how to apply a humanistic social science perspective to their research and to the development of programs and projects that can create real change where they live and work.
-They have shown me that learning to understand what shapes our beliefs and behaviors, one’s own and those of others, is essential to the collective work of creating a better world.
-While this may sound academic, it is not.
-Understanding why we believe what we do and why it is so hard to change beliefs and behaviors is everyday human science and something we can all do.
+These efforts sent me back to school to pursue a PhD in Human Science.
+I needed to know how people and social structures actually changed and had found that few social change groups had a theory of change that resonated with my experience.
+For the last 15 years, I have been teaching social change theory and practice and qualitative research to graduate students, mostly people working for non-profits, community organizations, social service agencies, and NGOs, how to apply a humanistic social science perspective to their research and development of programs and projects that can create real change where they live and work.
+They have shown me time and again that learning to understand what shapes our beliefs and behaviors, one’s own and those of others, is essential to the collective work of creating a better world.

 Jim Smith, MA